Camgibso/Self-Checkout-Machine/README.md

 The attached word document is 39 pages, here is a breakdown:

-1.Project summary
+Project summary

-A code that will go through all the processes that a self-checkout machine would do, such as check for the age in case the person is buying alcohol, remove items from inventory after purchase, and will allow for purchase through cash and credit cards.
+A program that will go through all the processes that a self-checkout machine would do.
+The following are some listed features:

+  - Check for the age in case the person is buying alcohol
+  - Remove items from inventory after purchase
+  - Will allow for purchase through cash and credit cards

-It also has a function for managers and staff to view and update shop inventory, such as adding new items or change price for an item.
+Function for managers and staff:
+  - Wiew and update shop inventory
+    - Ex. adding new items or change price for an item
-As well as printing out a daily report to see all the merchants they have sold daily.
+  - Printing out a daily report to see what the merchants have sold

 The document contains architecture diagrams, use case diagrams, class diagrams, sequence diagrams along with a user guide for the application